-Here are some examples using zero as a starting point of how the system responds using the default settings set out in the table above...
+Here are some examples using zero as a starting point of how the system responds using the default settings set out in the table above.

 I. You turn the throttle up until you hear the brake release sound and the locomotive just moves.
 The speed step applied is less than 5.
 Decoder plays the following sequence of engine sounds...
-IDLE Only - explanation... if the brakes are released the loco will crawl with

-2. You turn the throttle up from zero to speed step 8.
+- IDLE Only explanation... if the brakes are released the loco will crawl with the engine idling.
+2. You turn the throttle up from zero to speed step 8. - Decoder plays the following sequence of engine sounds...
+IDLE - Transition to NOTCH I - then back to IDLE. - 3.
+You turn the throttle up from zero to speed step 12. - Decoder plays the following sequence of engine sounds..
+IDLE - Transition to NOTCH I - Remains in NOTCH I. - 4.
+You turn the throttle up from zero to speed step 33.
 Decoder plays the following sequence of engine sounds...
-IDLE - Transition to NOTCH I - then back to IDLE.

-3. You turn the throttle up from zero to speed step 12.
-Decoder plays the following sequence of engine sounds..
-IDLE - Transition to NOTCH I - Remains in NOTCH I.

-4. You turn the throttle up from zero to speed step 33.
-Decoder plays the following sequence of engine sounds...
-IDLE - Transition to NOTCH I - Transition to NOTCH 2 - then back to NOTCH I.

-5. You turn the throttle up from zero to speed step 66.
+IDLE - Transition to NOTCH I - Transition to NOTCH 2 - then back to NOTCH I. - 5.
+You turn the throttle up from zero to speed step 66.
 Decoder plays the following sequence of engine sounds.
 IDLE - Transition to NOTCH I - Transition to NOTCH 2 -NOTCH 3 - Remains at NOTCH 3 r more information visit: www.hornby.com

-Note: When the locomotive moves off, brake release sounds are played
+Note: When the locomotive moves off, brake release sounds are played automatically